 - How much should I have in my nest egg?
 Yet again, not an easy one to generalize.
-The ongoing advice is one million dollars.
+The ongoing advice is one – three million dollars.
 Yet it is hard to generalize a random number for everyone.
 Why?
 Because of the two issues we have all ready discussed.
 First how much do you need in retirement.
 Not the guy down the street or the couple next door – but how much do you need.
 This will determine what your nest egg needs to be.
 Second, when are you going to retire?
 You will need less the longer you work and have earned money coming in.

 Hopefully now your brain is thinking about your retirement and what it will require from you!
 Don’t wait to tackle your retirement savings, get going now and you will be happy in retirement.

 Need more personalized help?
 Check out our Financial Coaching, where we cover your goals, where you are now and how to get to where you want to go with your life – not generic numbers.